 The auditor has a list of areas that must be checked and use a checklist to document evidence of compliance or non-compliance.

-Before the auditor leaves the facility, they will ask themselves the question ‘Is the licensee managing the display of animals in a manner that is safe, complies with the relevant standards or condition of licence’?
+Before leaving the facility, the auditor will ask himself/herself the question: ‘Is the licensee managing the display of animals in a manner that is safe and that complies with the relevant standards and conditions of licence?

-If the auditor does not have confidence that licence conditions are being met, they will:
+If the auditor does not have confidence that licence conditions are being met, he/she will:

-If the auditor identifies an area that is not compliant, they will raise a corrective action request (CAR).
+If the auditor identifies an area that is not compliant, he/she will raise a corrective action request (CAR).

 A CAR identifies the non-compliance, and generally allows the licensee a period of time to take action to address the issue.